IDMNYU/DM-1123-VFS-FA17-SEEGERS/class_exercises/dm1123_class_exercise_color.md

 **In Class**

-* go to color.cc and complete the color matching game.
+* go to http://color.method.ac/ and complete the color matching game.
 * take a screenshot of your final score and post to the class Slack in the #exercise-color channel

 **For Homework**